-The Nursing courses and their requisites must follow the sequence identified in the Maria College Catalog.
-Please note that you may not withdraw from a co-requisite course and remain in the Nursing course.
-If you withdraw from a co-requisite course, you must also withdraw from the Nursing course.
+The Nursing courses and their requisites must follow the sequence identified in the Academic Catalog.
+Please note that you may not withdraw from a co-requisite course and remain in the nursing course.
+If you withdraw from a co-requisite course, you must also withdraw from the nursing course.
+If you are unsuccessful in a co-requisite course, your seat in the nursing program may be in jeopardy.